jlukito/computational-comm-rg-guide/README.md

 Once you've narrowed down the scope and goal of your research group, it's time to think about the events you want to organize, and the ways in which you want to recruit members.

 Finally, it's up to you to execute your plan: recruit members, run the event, and evaluate what you've done.

+## Authors & Collaborators
+**Josephine Lukito** is a Ph.D Student at UW-Madison.
+She led the UW-Madison SJMC Computational Methods Research Group from 2016 to 2019.
+You can learn more about the research group [here](http://computational.journalism.wisc.edu).